I’m just a regular guy raised by regular people.

 It was a rough time for me and I got a little crazy.

-I don’t mean crazy in that I became a drug-addict or alcoholic, but in terms of losing my was money-wise.
+I don’t mean crazy in that I became a drug addict or alcoholic but in terms of losing my mind money-wise.

 I don’t recall what snapped me out of it, but something finally clicked in my head.